Fillings – Composite (White), Porcelain (inlays or onlays), Amalgam (Silver)

 Fillings are used to repair teeth that have been damaged, either due to injury or decay.
-By placing a filling, the tooth takes on its normal shape and size, allowing the tooth to continue being used as it should.
+By placing a filling, the tooth takes on its normal shape and size, allowing the tooth to remain functional.

-There are a number of different kinds of fillings available such as composite (white fillings), porcelain (inlays and onlays),and amalgam.
+There are several different kinds of fillings available such as composite (white fillings), porcelain (inlays and onlays), and amalgam (silver).

 Composite (white) fillings are made from natural tooth coloured resins which are aesthetically pleasing and can be matched to the same colour as your natural teeth.

 Porcelain fillings are made by a dental technician in a laboratory and then bonded or glued to the tooth.
 They can be matched to the colour of the tooth and resist staining.
 A porcelain restoration generally covers most of the tooth.